code-gorilla-au/saltier/README.md

 [pipe(...fns)] | Performs left-to-right function composition
 [compose(...fns)] | Performs right-to-left function composition
-[debounce(fn, waitMs)] | Creates a throttled function that only invokes func at most once per every wait milliseconds [trampoline(fn)] | trampoline a recusive function for a safe recusion https://levelup.gitconnected.com/safe-recursion-with-trampoline-in-javascript-dbec2b903022
+[debounce(fn, waitMs)] | Creates a throttled function that only invokes func at most once per every wait milliseconds [trampoline(fn)] | trampoline a recursive function for a safe recursion https://levelup.gitconnected.com/safe-recursion-with-trampoline-in-javascript-dbec2b903022
 [addPrefix(value, prefixValue)] | adds a prefix to a string if it doesn't exist already [stripPrefix(value, prefixes)] | Strips a string's prefix if present [capitalise(value)] | capitalise every word in a given sentence